Why does my dog keep scratching?

 If your dog is constantly scratching around their ears or shaking their head, this might be due to an otitis (ear infection or inflammation).
 Redness, swelling, discharge, and scaly skin are other symptoms of otitis and should be reported to the vet.
 If an unusual odour is present, it can be a sign of internal inflammation in the ear.

 But ear scratching and pain or head shaking can also be linked to foreign bodies!
-For instance, during the season when grass seeds dry out and stick into a dog’s ears (but also in the coat, nostrils, and even the paws).
+For instance, during related season when spikelets dry out and stick into a dog’s ears (but also in the coat, nostrils, and even the paws).
 They can be very painful and need expert withdrawal from your vet.

 How can you help prevent disorders and ease the discomfort of your dog’s itchy skin?